samanthamoss87/thai_massage/README.md

     <img src="readme-images/imagery.png" alt="Imagery">
 </div>

-- These are the photos I used for my website that all are copright free.
+- These are the photos I used for my website that all are copyright free.
 - I researched hundreds of photos to get the best image to represent the relevant area of my business.
-- They matched in line with the Businesses and the sectors we are working in.
+- They matched in line with the Businesses and the sectors we are working within.

 ## Programs Used